 Panic attacks are sudden periods of intense fear that may include palpitations, sweating, shaking, shortness of breath, numbness, or a feeling that something bad is going to happen.
 Typically they last for about 30 minutes.
 But the duration can vary from seconds to hours.
 Additionally, there may be a fear of losing control or chest pain.
 However, panic attacks themselves are not dangerous physically.
+Here is a video where I talk about it.

 In the United States panic attacks affect about 11% of the population.
 And they are more common in females than males.